civican/legisinfo/44-1/bills/C-33/bill_text.md

 The terminals situated within a port, within the meaning of section 5 of the `Canada Marine Act`, are declared to be works for the general advantage of Canada.

-> **Explanatory Note**:
-> New.

 ## `Canada Marine Act`

 ### Section 100

 Paragraph 4(f) of the `Canada Marine Act` is replaced by the following:

-manage the marine infrastructure and services in a commercial manner that encourages, and takes into account, input from users, **Indigenous peoples** and the community in which a port or harbour is located;
+manage the marine infrastructure and services in a commercial manner that encourages, and takes into account, input from users, Indigenous peoples and the community in which a port or harbour is located **or in proximity to which vessels are regularly anchored**;

 manage the marine infrastructure and services, including through the participation of port authorities, in a manner that maintains the security and enhances the resiliency of supply chains, safeguards national security and promotes healthy competition dynamics;

-manage traffic, including mooring and anchorage, in order to promote the efficiency of supply chains;
+manage traffic, including mooring and anchorage, in order to **protect the marine environment, to respect the rights of Indigenous peoples and** to promote the efficiency of supply chains **as well as the protection of the environment and the well-being of the communities in proximity to which vessels are regularly anchored**;

-> **Explanatory Note**:
-> Relevant portion of section 4:
-> *Existing Text*:
-> > In recognition of the significance of marine transportation to Canada and its contribution to the Canadian economy, the purpose of this Act is to
-> >
-> > manage the marine infrastructure and services in a commercial manner that encourages, and takes into account, input from users and the community in which a port or harbour is located;
+reduce greenhouse gas emissions from the operation of ports;

+protect the marine environment;

 ### Section 101

   **(1)** The portion of paragraph 8(2)(f) of the Act before subparagraph (i) is replaced by the following:

-    the number of directors, between seven and **13**, to be appointed under section 14, to be chosen as follows:
+    the number of directors, between seven and 13, to be appointed under section 14, to be chosen as follows:

-  **(2)** Subparagraphs 8(2)(f)(ii) and (iii) of the Act are replaced by the following:
+  **(2)** Subparagraphs 8(2)(f)(ii) **to (iv)** of the Act are replaced by the following:

-    **up to two individuals** appointed by the municipalities mentioned in the letters patent,
+    up to two individuals appointed by the municipalities mentioned in the letters patent,

-    in the case of **a** port wholly or partially located in Vancouver, **Prince Rupert or Thunder Bay**, one individual appointed by the province in which the port is situated and another individual appointed by the Provinces of Alberta, Saskatchewan and Manitoba acting together, and, **in any other case, up to two individuals appointed by the provinces mentioned in the letters patent**, and
+    in the case of a port wholly or partially located in Vancouver, Prince Rupert or Thunder Bay, one individual appointed by the province in which the port is situated and another individual appointed by the Provinces of Alberta, Saskatchewan and Manitoba acting together, and, in any other case, up to two individuals appointed by the provinces mentioned in the letters patent, and

+    the remaining individuals nominated by the Minister in consultation with the users selected by the Minister or the classes of users mentioned in the letters patent, including one individual nominated by the Minister in consultation with the labour groups selected by the Minister or with those mentioned in the letters patent;

   **(3)** Subsection 8(2) of the Act is amended by adding the following after paragraph (g):

     the principles and guidelines governing the port authority's advisory committees established under section 33.1, including their composition and administration;

+  **(3.1)** Subsection 8(2) of the Act is amended by adding the following after paragraph (i):

+    the extent to which the port authority may undertake jointly with other port authorities, through a corporation, partnership, joint venture, association or other entity, the activities referred to in subsection 28(2);

   **(4)** Subsection 8(2) of the Act is amended by adding the following after paragraph (j):